BLCM/DataDumper/README.md

 - Also be sure to dump some special object names called `Default__<Classname>` (that's with two underscores inbetween).
 There'll be one for each class in the game, and some modders find those objects useful.
+  - Do not attempt to dump `Default__Class` - the engine freaks out and crashes.
 - Restrict the number of `obj dump` commands sent by each `exec` statement, to avoid engine crashing problems.
 Since some object types will generate longer dumps than others, this could theoretically be fairly intelligently